CIAT-DAPA/ghg_emissions/README.md

 ### Examples

-Please feel free to check the examples created in Colab.
+Please feel free to check the example file created in Colab.